xpack/vscode-xpack-extension-ts/README-MAINTAINER.md

   [latest Node.js LTS](https://nodejs.org/en/download/).
 - Edit `package.json` as required and run `npm install`.
 - Repeat until all dependencies are up to date.
+- keep the `engine.vscode` one version behind the current one

 ### Check Git Status